DVDFab UHD Copy Review (2025): Features, Steps and Tips

 - BD100 can be compressed to BD50/BD25 while keeping 2160p video.

-- Hardware support speeds up the copy process on modern systems.
+- Provide hardware support to speed up the copy process on modern systems.

 - Currently limited to Windows and macOS.

-- Dolby Vision and HDR10+ are only retained in lossless copies, not in compressed versions.
+- Dolby Vision and HDR10+ are only retained in lossless copies.

 FAQs

 Copying UHD Blu-ray discs is a gray area legally.
 While making a backup of your own disc may feel like fair use, most countries restrict bypassing copy protection such as AACS.
-In practice, this means unprotected discs you create yourself are generally safe to copy, but duplicating commercial discs is often restricted by law.
+Unprotected discs that you create yourself are generally safe to copy for personal use.
+However, copying commercially sold discs is often restricted by law.

-Yes.
-You will need a UHD-capable Blu-ray drive to read 4K UHD discs , as not all standard Blu-ray drives support them.
+Yes, to read 4K UHD discs, you need a UHD-capable Blu-ray drive because not all standard Blu-ray drives support them.
 For best performance, it is also recommended to have at least 8 GB of RAM, plenty of free disk space, and a recent GPU if you want to enable hardware acceleration.

 Yes.
-While DVDFab UHD Copy is a full-featured commercial tool, some users also consider free alternatives like MakeMKV.
-The best choice depends on whether you prefer speed, ease of use, or a free option.
+DVDFab UHD Copy is a comprehensive tool, but some users also explore free alternatives like MakeMKV.
+The best option depends on your priorities, whether you value speed, ease of use, or cost.

 Conclusion